-The University may impose disciplinary sanctions on employees who violate the standards of conduct described.
+The University may invoke disciplinary actions on employees who violate the standards of conduct described.

-The disciplinary sanctions for the illegal possession, use, or distribution of illicit drugs and alcohol will be consistently enforced and will range from a letter of reprimand to a 3-day suspension without pay, up to and including dismissal from employment, in accordance with applicable collective bargaining agreements and/or other applicable policies and procedures, as well as referral for prosecution for violation of the criminal law.
-A sanction may also include the completion of an appropriate rehabilitation program.
+Disciplinary sanctions for the illegal possession, use, or distribution of illicit drugs and alcohol will be enforced by the appropriate authority and may range from a letter of reprimand to a suspension without pay, up to and including dismissal from employment, in accordance with applicable collective bargaining agreements and/or other applicable regulations, policies and procedures, as well as referral for prosecution for violation of the criminal law.
+Sanctions may also include completion of an appropriate rehabilitation program.

 The use of animal subjects in research parallels that of the use of human subjects including the need for prior approval.

 The University and funding agencies are committed to providing the highest care for and responsible use of animals in research, teaching, and testing.
 Any research, teaching, or testing involving vertebrate animals by FSU faculty, staff, or students must comply with applicable laws, regulations, policies, and guidelines.
 This policy covers both funded and un-funded research as well as thesis, dissertation and special projects.
 University policy is mandated by the Congress through the Animal Welfare Act and the Public Health Service Policy on the Humane Care and Use of Laboratory Animals as well as various state regulations.